girip11/javascript_learning/mdn/3_js_objects/6_working_with_json.md

 # Working with JSON

-JSON - JavaScript Object Notation. data format, contains only properties.
-Only double quotes can be used.
-Unlike javascript object, property names should be quoted.
+JSON - JavaScript Object Notation.
+It is a data format, contains only the object properties and not the methods. **Only double quotes can be used**.
+Unlike javascript object, **property names should be quoted**.

 ## JSON structure